ATAGS (howitzer)

-The Advanced Towed Artillery Gun System (ATAGS) is a towed 155 mm/52 calibre howitzer that is being developed for the Indian Army by Armament Research and Development Establishment (ARDE), Tata Advanced Systems and Kalyani Strategic Systems.
-Bharat Forge, Tata Power SED and Advanced Weapons and Equipment India are manufacturing partners.
+The Advanced Towed Artillery Gun System (ATAGS) is a towed 155 mm, 52-calibre howitzer that is being developed for the Indian Army by Armament Research and Development Establishment (ARDE), Tata Advanced Systems (TASL) and Kalyani Strategic Systems (KSSL).

+Bharat Forge and Tata Advanced Systems are the development and manufacturing partners for the project.

 Development

-The Advanced Towed Artillery Gun System (ATAGS) project was started in 2013 by DRDO to replace older guns in service in the Indian Army with a modern 155mm artillery gun.
+The ATAGS project was started in 2013 by the Defence Research and Development Organisation (DRDO) to replace older guns in service in the Indian Army with a modern 155mm artillery gun.
 DRDO laboratory Armament Research and Development Establishment (ARDE) partnered with private players Bharat Forge, Mahindra Defence Naval System, Tata Power SED and public sector unit Advanced Weapons and Equipment India for this purpose.

 With ARDE as the nodal laboratory, development is being assisted by Instruments Research and Development Establishment (IRDE), Vehicle Research and Development Establishment (VRDE), Proof and Experimental Establishment (PXE), Centre for Artificial Intelligence and Robotics (CAIR), and Defence Electronics Applications Laboratory (DEAL).
 It was part of the Development cum Production Partner programme (DCPP) of DRDO.

 The development of the gun took about 4 years and is expected to be complete by March 2017.
 The delay in completion of the project was attributed to realization of ordnance and recoil system and supply issue with manufacturing of sub-systems.
 The gun is expected to start user trials in 2017 and production is expected to start in 2019.

 It was first publicly showcased at 68th Republic Day parade on 26 January 2017.
-For the first time, an indigenously developed howitzer gun, the ATAGS was included in the 21 gun salute alongside the British origin 25-pounder as part of the 76th Independence day celebrations.
+Both the prototypes of TASL and KSSL was part of the parade.
+For the first time, an indigenously developed howitzer gun, the ATAGS was included in the 21-gun salute alongside the British origin 25-pounder as part of the 76th Independence day celebrations.
 Two howitzer were included in the battery that fired the 21 gun salute.
 ATAGS is being fast-tracked by Indian Army for induction as of 27 September 2022.